Julian Prejs: Life in Bydgoszcz

 He kept editing the "Sjerp-Polaczka Kalendarz Katolicko-Polski" while taking different jobs to get a basic income, such as fishing in the nearby lakes.
 He lived in extreme poverty and was barely able to feed his family.

 However, he never let writing aside.
 In 1884, he came under critics from Poznań periodic "Goniec Wielkopolski" and Hieronim Derdowski, a Kashubian writer.
 In reaction, he started a folk newspaper in Inowrocław, "Kujawiak".
 The journal folded three months after its beginnings and Julian Prejs returned to Bydgoszcz where he remained until his death.

 He collaborated with Stanisław Tomaszewski, a printer and publisher of newspapers "Straż Polska" (Polish Guard) (1891–1894) and Gazeta Bydgoska.
 In addition, Prejs collaborated with other magazines, such as "Pochodnia Inowrocławska" ("The Inowrocław Torch"), also printed by Tomaszewski.
 He compiled as well the history of Saint Roch's and Saint Anne's brotherhoods.
 Julian rarely got paid for his work, calling himself jokingly "The Generous Thomas" (Szczodry Tomasz).

 Apart from his writing activity, he actively participated in the Polish social life of Bydgoszcz denizens.
 On 27 October 1872, together with Teofil Magdziński, they created the Towarzystwo Przemysłowego w Bydgoszczy ('Industrial Society in Bydgoszcz'), bringing together local notables, craftsmen, workers and small industrialists.

 Furthermore, on 3 March 1883, Prejs co-founded Bydgoszcz choir "Halka".
 He was a member of the supervisory board of the "Bank Ludowy".

 He lived in Bydgoszcz for almost 40 years.
-He loved this town and its river he nick-named "ubrdany", ("imagine, dream up").
+He loved this town and its river Brda, he nicknamed "ubrdany", ("imagine, dream up").

-His house is still preserved at 2 Terasy street, a quaint path climbing up the green hill of Aleja Górska.
+His house is still preserved at 2 Terasy street.

 He seldom took care of himself, spending the end of his life in poverty and in almost complete oblivion.
 In 1902, when Julian fell into extreme dire, appeals appeared in Poznań and Pomeranian newspapers to rescue the elderly, dying writer.

 Prejs died on 2 July 1904, at the age of 84.
 He was buried in Bydgoszcz Starofarny Cemetery.

-The funerals were attended by councilors from various parts of the country: Wiktor Kulerski, the publisher of Gazeta Grudziądzka gave the farewell speech.

-Julian Prejs devoted his entire life to preserve the Polish language at a time when the Prussian state and the German language was prevailing.
+The funerals were attended by councilors from various parts of the country: Wiktor Kulerski, the publisher of Gazeta Grudziądzka gave the farewell speech.Julian Prejs devoted his entire life to preserve the Polish language at a time when the Prussian state and the German language was prevailing.
 He always strived to have his works accessible for simple audience in a very accessible way.